 Community: Pray that each of us would be living in meaningful Christ-centered relationships.
 Pray that we would all be known and caring for each other through Connection Groups and Reach Teams.
 Pray for a spirit of transparency among our people.

 Generosity: Pray that God would stir all of us to be generous with our time, talent, and treasure.
 Pray that our church’s needs would be met financially.
-Pray that our Reach teams would be full and healthy again after two years of the pandemic pause.
+Pray that our Reach teams would be full and functioning in health.
 Pray that people would find a place where they can use their gifts for the glory of God and the good of others in the church.
-Pray that God would make clear the opportunities He would have our church to step into and the needs that He would have us meet.
+Pray that God would make clear the opportunities He would have our church to step into and the needs that He would have us meet this year.

 Neighbors: Pray that we would “neighbor” well.
 Our neighbors include our literal next door neighbors, but also co-workers, classmates, and regular acquaintances.
 Pray that each of us would be actively “B.L.E.S.S.ing” these neighbors (Begin with prayer for them by name, Listen/learn about them through questions, Eating or engaging in some next-step activity that builds relationship, Serving them in a practical way, Story - take advantage of an opportunity to share your story and the story of Jesus).
 Pray that every one of us would have an intentional 3 people that we are praying for and seeking to B.L.E.S.S.

 Generations: Pray that our faith would be passed to the next generation.
 Pray for our children, that they would see a compelling Christ in us.
-Pray for River Kids as it relaunches after the pandemic pause, that it would be effective in the mission of “Partnering with parents to connect kids to Jesus.”
+Pray for River Kids ministry, that it would be effective in the mission of “Partnering with parents to connect kids to Jesus.”
 Pray for our youth.
 We have a youth ministry where almost none of our students go to the same schools.
 Pray that God would develop a life-giving community of peers and youth leaders to support them in their developing faith.
 Pray for our college students.
 Pray that God would use this season and His people in Boston to form a deep discipleship to Jesus that continues beyond these unique years.